 Is the Cert Good Only for Non-Stops?
 Or are connections OK?

-Trips with connection are fine.
-(I’ve done it many times) Delta will show you what trips are available for companion certificate travel.
+Trips with connections are fine.
+(I’ve done it many times) Delta will show you what trips are available for Companion Certificate travel.

 It does not work, however with multi-city trips or open-jaws.

 This is a Lot of Information!
 Does Anyone Help with Booking Delta Amex Companion Certificates?

 Our good friend Adam and his crew are experienced with booking Delta Amex BOGOF trips and happy to help you!